Ethical Supplier Threshold for suppliers

 The Threshold outlines the wage and entitlement standards expected of suppliers who wish to do business with the Queensland Government.
 Compliance with the Threshold is a precondition for supplying to government.

-As part of Buy Queensland 2023, we have enhanced the Threshold to ensure employee wages are paid in accordance with an applicable modern award, including providing award-based wages for people with disability using the Supported Wage System where appropriate.
+The Queensland Government has enhanced the Threshold to ensure employee wages are paid in accordance with an applicable modern award, including providing award-based wages for people with disability using the Supported Wage System where appropriate.

 For more information on the Threshold: